How to buy 2026 World Cup tickets

 Apply for 2026 World Cup tickets by entering FIFA’s ticket draw

-Fans hoping to get to the 2026 World Cup can register their interest on FIFA.com.
-By entering a few personal details, fans will receive communications from FIFA with information on tickets for the 2026 World Cup.
-Essentially, as soon as there is more information about entering the draw, FIFA will be in touch.
+Fans hoping to get to the 2026 World Cup can create a FIFA ID and register their interest on FIFA.com.
+By entering a few personal details, fans will receive communications from FIFA with information on tickets for the 2026 World Cup and can start to apply for match tickets from September 10 2025.

 How the FIFA World Cup ticket draw works: